- HanJin

 In terms of maximum speed and altitude, the Mavic Pro is the winner again.
 It has a maximum flight speed of 40 mph and can reach a maximum altitude of 16,404 feet above sea level.

-The Phantom 3 Standard, on the other hand, has a maximum flight speed of 35 mph and can reach a maximum altitude of 6,000 feet above sea level.
-Keep in mind that flying a drone above certain altitudes may be restricted by local laws and regulations.
+In contrast, the Phantom 3 Standard has a maximum cruising speed of 35 mph and can reach a maximum altitude of 6000 feet above sea level.
+If you fly the drone above the specified altitude, you may be fine by local laws and regulations.

 When it comes to obstacle avoidance technology, both drones have some capabilities, but the Mavic Pro is more advanced in this area.
 The Mavic Pro has four additional cameras onboard that help with in-flight stability and safety.